 1. Shortcuts work inside only block rather than document

-If you are publishing posts on WordPress website every now and then, then you might be using keyboard shortcuts to get things done quickly.
+If you are publishing posts on the WordPress website every now and then, then you might be using keyboard shortcuts to get things done quickly.
 These shortcuts come naturally to many users.
-For example, to reach the beginning of document, just use Ctrl+Home.
+For example, to reach the beginning of a document, just use Ctrl+Home.

 2. Shortcuts don’t work for headings

-Everybody knows the importance of headings and sub-headings in the blogs.
+Everybody knows the importance of headings and sub-headings in blogs.
 TinyMCE editor allows users to turn a sentence into headings using shortcuts.
 For example, for an H2, you have to press Alt+Shift+2.
 For H3, press Alt+Shift+3.

 However, these things are not working with Gutenberg.
 If you press Alt+Shift+2 or 3, only the line will be selected but it wouldn’t be converted into a heading.
 We just hope that this is just a bug that will be fixed in coming versions, rather than having it permanently.